apkrit/apkrit.github.io/about.md

 <div class="goals">
     <h1>Goals</h1>
-    <p>Currently, Anthony wants to learn more about software engineering and the development process in the best way possible - by taking part.
+    <p>Currently, Anthony is expanding his expertise.
+He wants to learn more about software engineering and the development process in the best way possible - by taking part.
 He enjoys coding and appreciates the meaningful impact software can have on the world.
-The experience would provide useful insight and expertise from an IP law perspective and also be crucial for furthering his long term goals of founding an innovative tech startup.</p>
+Hands-on experience would provide useful insight and expertise from an IP law perspective and also be crucial for furthering his long term goals of founding an innovative tech startup.
+If you have openings for entry-level software engineers, please feel free to reach out however you like via the <a href="https://singularity.lawyer/contact">Contact</a> page.</p>
 </div>